boc-tothefuture/openhab-jruby/README.md

       end
 ```

-Because not_if also uses 'truthy?' on objects that are provided that are not blocks the above rule can also be written like this:
+Because not_if uses 'truthy?' on non-block objects the above rule can also be written like this:

 ```
 rule 'Set OutsideDimmer to 50% if LightSwtich turned on and OtherSwitch is OFF' do